-In her role at Positive Charge Lucy delivers information workshops to many different groups, including council staff, the broader community, schools and culturally and linguistically diverse groups.
+In her role Lucy delivers information workshops to many different groups, including council staff, the broader community, schools and culturally and linguistically diverse groups.
 Lucy also develops and writes content for our website, eNews and other external documents.

 Lucy joined MEFL as a community engagement officer in 2011 and has been part of the PC team since its launch in 2013.

 Lucy has a background of community engagement in the arts and is still an active artist, writer and performer.
-She has also worked as a teacher and event manager.
+She has a BA Hons and has also worked as a teacher and event manager.

-Greg joined Positive Charge earlier this year.
+Greg joined the team earlier this year.
 Greg jumped at the chance when a role was advertised, as he was familiar with Positive Charge and the Moreland Energy Foundation.
 He is extremely happy to now be working for an organisation which is as concerned about sustainability as he is.